Obscurely/falion/README.md

 The PKGs are:

-- falion (for stable)
-- falion-bin (for precompiled)
-- falion-git (to compile from the latest source code commit)
+- falion-bin (for precompiled, it's the only one available since building in the pkgbuild fails for some reason)

 a. if you have an AUR manager (like [paru](https://github.com/Morganamilo/paru/blob/master/README.md#installation)